mdolab/MACH-Aero/machAeroTutorials/airfoilopt_singlepoint.rst

     mpirun -np 4 python airfoil_opt.py | tee output.txt

 The command ``tee`` saves the text outputs of the optimization to the specified text file.
-You can follow the progress of the optimization using OptView, as explained in pyOptSparse.
+You can follow the progress of the optimization using OptView, as explained in :ref:`pyOptSparse <opt_pyopt>`.